vivekpal1/vivek/data/blog/web3in7days.md

 - If you already know Front-End Development, then it's a win win for you, go ahead.
   Web 2.0 Skills like HTML, CSS, Javascript, React will give you a head start into Web3.

-- Learn Fundamentals of Blockchain and Smart Contracts with Solidity [Creating Zombies](https://cryptozombies.io/) will help you to learn solidity.
+- Learn Fundamentals of Blockchain and Smart Contracts with Solidity.
+ [Creating Zombies](https://cryptozombies.io/) will help you to learn solidity.

 - Learn about Crypto Wallet like Metamask